AdobeDocs/commerce-operations.en/help/configuration/cli/set-configuration-values.md

 ### Set configuration values that cannot be edited in the Admin

-If you use the `--lock-env`  option as follows, the command saves the configuration value in `<Magento base dir>/app/etc/env.php` and disables the field for editing this value in Admin.
+If you use the `--lock-env`  option as follows, the command saves the configuration value in `<Commerce base dir>/app/etc/env.php` and disables the field for editing this value in Admin.

 ```bash
 bin/magento config:set --lock-env --scope=stores --scope-code=default web/unsecure/base_url http://example3.com
 ```

-You can use the `--lock-env` option to set configuration values if Magento is not installed.
+You can use the `--lock-env` option to set configuration values if Commerce is not installed.
 However, you can set values only for the default scope.

 >[!INFO]
 >
 >The `env.php` file is system specific.
 You should not transfer it to another system.
 You can use it to overwrite configuration values from the database.
 For example, you can take a database dump from another system and overwrite the `base_url` and other values so you do not have to modify the database.

-If you use the `--lock-config` option as follows, the configuration value is saved in `<Magento base dir>/app/etc/config.php`.
+If you use the `--lock-config` option as follows, the configuration value is saved in `<Commerce base dir>/app/etc/config.php`.
 The field for editing this value in Admin page is disabled.

 ```bash
 bin/magento config:set --lock-config --scope=stores --scope-code=default web/url/use_store 1
 ```

-You can use `--lock-config` to set configuration values if Magento is not installed.
+You can use `--lock-config` to set configuration values if Commerce is not installed.
 However, you can set values only for the default scope.

 >[!INFO]
 >